 Note: Enter Single zone for the Thermal Zone Layout if width in a block is less than 2.5 times the perimeter zone depth.

-Data entry option available if a Secondary Heating/Cooling System (Baseboard) has been assigned to a block.
+Secondary Heating Fraction – Available input if a Secondary Heating/Cooling System (Baseboard or Radiator) has been assigned to a block.
 A value of 1.0 will be visible if the Primary Heating/Cooling System is a Window Air Conditioner.
 A default value of 0.2 will be visible and editable if the Primary Heating/Cooling System is a PTAC or FPFCU.
 Enter a value less than or equal to 1.0 for the fraction of heat served by the selected baseboard system.

 Note: Parking garages are typically not heated or cooled.
 Select "No Heating" and "No Cooling" for Parking Garage (Ventilation Only) use types.